 How do I get my toddler to sleep on a long flight?

 There are also some great travel accessories available to help your toddler sleep on the plane.
 We’ve used the Seat to Sleep, Plane Pal, and Flyaway.
 DO check which airlines allow first, as when it comes to inflatable sleep devices which fit in-between seats, not all airlines allow.
+There is more informaton on airplane beds for toddlers here and what airlines allow them,

 For tried and tested tips to help your toddler sleep on the plane, and an insight into airline regulations, see here.